 Can rats eat cucumber?
 I’m glad you asked!
 I was wondering the same thing and did a lot of research to give you the correct answer.
 As the owner of a pet rat, you might be tempted to feed them whatever you want.
 After all, these critters are omnivorous and are notorious for eating pretty much anything.

 However, just because these rodents will eat anything they can get their hands on in the wild, does not mean that everything is equally healthy for them.
 It is your responsibility as a pet owner to figure out which foods are good, and which foods are bad to feed your rat.
 I’m here to help you with that!

-If you just want a quick answer to the question at hand, here you go: Rats can eat cucumber and it’s an okay treat for them but should not be a large part of their diet.
+Luckily, if you’re planning on feeding cucumber to your pet rat, you can do so without issues because rats can eat cucumber and it’s an okay treat for them but should not be a large part of their diet.
 Every part of the cucumber is safe to give to your rat, including the skins and seeds.
 However, do make sure to wash it properly if you include the skin to remove any pesticides.
 Also, since cucumber is made up of 96% water make sure not to overfeed, otherwise your rat can get diarrhea.

 What’s in a cucumber?

 Okay, so we know that rats can eat cucumber, however, arguably even more important is whether or not they should eat it.
 Let’s take a look at the nutritional profile of this plant to get a better idea of whether or not this should be part of your rat’s diet.

 The Cucumis sativus, better known as the cucumber, is botanically a fruit.
 However, many people consider it a vegetable in the culinary world.
 For the sake of clarity, I’m going to refer to it as a vegetable from now on, because that’s what most people consider it to be.